 - You previously took large deductions for state and local taxes, including property tax.
 The total deduction on one tax return is now limited to $10,000 ($5,000 if married filing separately).

 - Your mortgage interest deduction is limited.
 If you have a mortgage higher than $750,000 that you took out after December 15, 2017, you can only deduct mortgage interest on the first $750,000 of your loan.
-In addition, you cannot deduct interest on home equity lines of credit (HELOCs) unless you used the money to buy, build, or substantially improve your home.
+Also, you cannot deduct interest on home equity lines of credit (HELOCs) unless you used the money to buy, build, or substantially improve your home.

 5. What should you do about it?

 You may get a smaller refund this year, or even owe money when you file.
 Or you may get a larger refund.
 There’s one way to stop worrying about it – file your taxes sooner rather than later.